-The SAMRC’s Environment & Health Research Unit (E&HRU) conducts population-based research on environmental risks to health - with particular emphasis on those living in poverty.
-The Unit - which is made up of experts in environmental epidemiology, public health, chemistry, geography, botany, and environmental science/management - protects and promotes the health of South African communities by investigating serious health risks such as climate change and rising heat, lead poisoning, air pollution, environmental exposures from living near mining land, and other health hazards specific to urban environments.
+Our natural environment, including air, water, soil and the climate, plays a crucial role in shaping our physical and mental health.
+Addressing environmental factors can protect and promote human health.
+The SAMRC’s Environment & Health Research Unit (E&HRU) conducts population-based research on environmental risks to health – with particular emphasis on those living in poverty.
+The E&HRU – which is made up of experts in environmental epidemiology, public health, chemistry, geography, botany, environmental management and science communication - protects and promotes the health of South African communities by investigating environmental health risks and informing policy.